Carol Kaye: Pop sessions

-Kaye was the sole regular female member of The Wrecking Crew (though she has said the collective were never known by this name, which was later invented by Hal Blaine), a collective of studio musicians who played on a large number of hit records from Los Angeles in the 1960s.
+Kaye was the sole regular female member of the Wrecking Crew (though she has said the collective were never known by this name), a collective of studio musicians who played on a large number of hit records from Los Angeles in the 1960s.
 Throughout the decade, while at the time unknown to the public, Kaye played bass on a substantial number of records that appeared on the Billboard Hot 100.
 According to the New York Times, she played on 10,000 recording sessions.
-She appeared on sessions by Frank Sinatra, Simon & Garfunkel, Stevie Wonder, Barbra Streisand, The Supremes, The Temptations, the Four Tops and The Monkees.
+She appeared on sessions by Frank Sinatra, Simon & Garfunkel, Stevie Wonder, Barbra Streisand, the Supremes, the Temptations, the Four Tops and the Monkees.
 She played electric bass on Nancy Sinatra's "These Boots Are Made for Walkin'", while Chuck Berghofer played double bass.
 She also came up with the introduction on fellow session player Glen Campbell's hit "Wichita Lineman".
 Kaye later said that during the 1960s, she would sometimes play three or four sessions per day, and was pleased that so many of them created hit records.

-Through her work with Spector, Kaye caught the attention of The Beach Boys' Brian Wilson, who used her on several sessions, including the albums Beach Boys Today, Summer Days (and Summer Nights!!), Pet Sounds and Smile.
+Through her work with Spector, Kaye caught the attention of the Beach Boys' Brian Wilson; Wilson used her on several sessions, including the albums Beach Boys Today, Summer Days (and Summer Nights!!), Pet Sounds and Smile.
+Kaye's bass lines have been described as "the driving force" behind "Good Vibrations", a number 1 hit and the band's best selling single.
 Unlike other sessions, where she was free to work out her own bass lines, Wilson always came in with a very specific idea of what she should play.
 By Pet Sounds, Wilson was asking musicians such as Kaye to play far more takes than typical sessions, often running over ten passes of a song, with sessions stretching well into the night.